Configure inputs for the Splunk Add-on for AWS

 Input configuration overview

 You can use the Splunk Add-on for AWS to collect data from AWS.
 For each supported data type, one or more input types are provided for data collection.

 Follow these steps to plan and perform your AWS input configuration:

-- Click the input type link to go to the input configuration details.
+- Click input type to go to the input configuration details.

 - Follow the steps described in the input configuration details to complete the configuration.